It's a date -- with the FBI

 This oft-seen image of Jerry Campbell firing his Thompson submachine gun is notable to us holstorians because he's wearing his Myres No. 614 "Threepersons" holster with one of his 357s in it; on what looks like a Brill trousers belt (Campbell also had a Brill holster for his S&W).
 The image has been colorized of course:

 And this is all part of Hoover's aggressive publicity campaign about arming the FBI.
 Hoover himself publishes an article about the FBI's weaponry in The Leatherneck that same year, 1939, that is followed by its publication American Rifleman in 1945 (a hard copy around here somewhere; not in my image files for you today, tho).

-Recall that at the time of John Dillinger's death, where Jerry Campbell was one of 21 men present including DOI, State, and local P.D. officers, Hoover's agency was the Department of Investigation and not the FBI yet; that happened in mid '35.
-Campbell had just joined from Oklahoma City's P.D., and Jelly would follow but after Dillinger's shooting -- and was not there despite his later claims that it was at his shooting of a notorious gangster in a theatre in the early '30s that he received his 'Jelly' nickname.
+Recall that at the time of John Dillinger's death, where Jerry Campbell was one of 21 officers and agents present including DOI, State, and local P.D.s, Hoover's agency was the D.O.I.
+(Department of Investigation) and not the FBI yet; that happened in mid '35.
+Campbell had just joined from Oklahoma City's P.D., and Jelly would follow but after Dillinger's shooting -- and was not there despite his much-later claims that it was at his shooting of a notorious gangster in a theatre in the early '30s who gave him his 'Jelly' nickname.

 Jerry's Threepersons, although the Myres 614 appeared in 1930, was not that early model.
-Instead the style changed to this one in the 1938 Myres catalog.
+Instead the style changed to this one by the 1938 Myres catalog.
 The .357 itself appeared in 1935; is the revolver in the image his 38/44 instead?
 Nope, his was gold plated and engraved -- and had pearl grips.
 So the revolver in the image is one of his .357s; and here it is with his Myres holster.
 His other is that highly decorated version at right:

-And the agency became the FBI vs the DOI in June of 1935.
 All of these facts are not necessarily probative of each other; on the other hand they also ALL fit together.
-So I'm happy to call this image 1939, as a press photo not least because these events were staged for the press themselves -- the author of the column didn't just hear about it, he was there.
+So I'm happy to call the Campbell image 1939, as a press photo: these events were staged for the press themselves -- the author of the column didn't just hear about it, he was there.